jjuppe/jjuppe.github.io/_posts/2018-08-27-ec2-instances-screen.md

 ```

 # Running a python script
-To actually be able to run something you need to transfer a document to your cloud instance.
+To actually be able to run something you need to transfer data to your cloud instance.
 To do this, also cd to your *.pem file and write the following command:
 ```shell
 scp -i /path/my-key-pair.pem /path/SampleFile.txt ec2-user@c2-198-51-100-1.compute-1.amazonaws.com:/home/ubuntu/mypython/
 ```